-John McAfee recently announced on an up-coming launch of a new privacy coin called GHOST, unveiling the project’s new Twitter account and accompanying website.
+John McAfee recently announced an upcoming launch of a new privacy coin called GHOST, unveiling the project’s new Twitter account and accompanying website.

 McAfee states that the whitepaper and more details will be posted in one month on May 15th.